There are hundreds of things to see and do in Bath, but here’s an easy top ten to get you started.

 3. Be a culture vulture

 Bath is a treasure trove of museums and galleries, so much so that there are too many to mention here!
-Dive in to classic and contemporary art exhibitions in the splendid surroundings of The Holburne Museum (the home of Lady Danbury in the world of Bridgerton) and Victoria Art Gallery, or relive the Georgian era at No.1 Royal Crescent, including the chance to live out your Regency fantasies in the Georgrobe dressing room experience.
+Dive in to classic and contemporary art exhibitions in the splendid surroundings of The Holburne Museum (the home of Lady Danbury in the world of Bridgerton) and Victoria Art Gallery, or relive the Georgian era at No.1 Royal Crescent.
+If you're interested in more Bath history, check out the Museum of Bath Stone and Museum of Bath at Work

 No.1 Royal Crescent